GHDDI-AILab/Targeting2019-nCoV/docs/research_progress.md

 ### 2020, Feb 4

  * ["Remdesivir and chloroquine effectively inhibit the recently emerged novel coronavirus (2019-nCoV) in vitro"](https://www.nature.com/articles/s41422-020-0282-0)
     * This Letter to the Editor article first identifies several existing antiviral drugs to treat related viral infections.
-Through in vitro tests, the researchers found that remdesivir and chloroquine are highly effective in the control of 2019-nCoV infection in vitro.
+Through standard in vitro assays, the researchers found that remdesivir and chloroquine are highly effective in the control of 2019-nCoV infection in vitro, and recommend further human patient assessment based on these drugs' previous safety track record on human patients.

 ---